djaus2/Meltdown/README.md

     Table data rows start with ((t)).
 Cell data is a Csv list

 7. Added BlazTest a Blazor Serer App with which you can compose or paste text that then then gets parsed by Meltdown.
     Shows the rendered Html as well.
-Some sample on offer too.
+Some samples on offer like the console Test app as well.

 ## Context